Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Table 2.
 Another blooming coincidence.

-Besides - or actually above - the strange coincidences beneath the soles of her feet, Lady K'awiil Ajaw shares another strange coincidence.
-We're told depictions of her often include the Mayan symbol for 'moon' by her head.
+Besides - or actually above - the strange coincidences beneath the soles of her feet, Lady K'awiil Ajaw shares another strange coincidence with Ermine Street's goddesses.
+We're told depictions of her often include the Mayan symbol for 'moon' positioned near her head.

 In these respects Lady K'awiil Ajaw curiously resembles the recurring huntress wife of certain European kings: